-The articles of the Corporation currently provide that the Board of Directors shall consist of a minimum of eight and a maximum of fifteen directors who are to be elected annually.
-At the Meeting, shareholders will consider and, if deemed advisable, approve a special resolution authorizing an amendment to the articles of the Corporation to decrease the minimum number of directors from eight to five.
+The articles of the Corporation currently provide that the Board of Directors shall consist of a minimum of five and a maximum of fifteen directors who are to be elected annually.
 The Board has fixed at nine the number of directors to be elected at the Meeting.
 It is proposed to nominate for election as directors of the Corporation the nine persons listed below for the Board of Directors.
-Eight of the nine nominees are currently directors of the Corporation.
-Mr. Lucio Di Clemente who is standing for election at the Meeting, following the resignation of Mr. Donald Lussier effective November 8, 2022, is not presently a director of the Corporation.
+All nominees are currently directors of the Corporation.

 The table below provides information about the nominees, including their background experience, meeting attendance, outside public boards on which they sit, and securities of the Corporation held.
-For further information relating to the current directors, please see the section entitled "Directors and Officers" in the Corporation's 2022 Annual Information Form.
+For further information relating to the current directors, please see the section entitled "Directors and Officers" in the Corporation's 2023 Annual Information Form.